IOOPM-UU/Qoders/proj/code_quality_report.md

 }
 ```

-- The function is well structured as to help the readability and maintainability of the code.
+- The function is well-structured as to help the readability and maintainability of the code.
-- Proper initialization of the memory structure in the return statement is made to simplify the usability of the code.
+- Proper initialization of the memory structure in the return statement is made to simplify the use of the code.
 - Clear names for variables have been chosen to ensure readability, maintainability, and correctness.

 ### Example 2: Helper function (`get_meta_data` function)